stevekrouse/WoofJS/README.md

   * favicon.png
   * etc

-The documentation that you find woofjs.com/create is contained within the docs/ folder.
+The documentation that you find on woofjs.com/create is contained within the docs/ folder.

 #### woof.js core library